Plufty/FedSIN323/README.md

 #3 pip install -r requirements.txt

+#4 pip install --upgrade --force-reinstall torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

-#4 Configure IP on Clients
+#5 Configure IP on Clients

-#5 Download (Data Client1 on Client1 and Data Client2 on Client 2) from link in dataset.txt
+#6 Download (Data Client1 on Client1 and Data Client2 on Client 2) from link in dataset.txt

-#6 Extract on ./FedSIN323 and rename Data Client1 and Data Client2 to data
+#7 Extract on ./FedSIN323 and rename Data Client1 and Data Client2 to data

-#7 Run server.py on Server
+#8 Run server.py on Server

-#8 Run client.py on Client1
+#9 Run client.py on Client1

-#9 Run client.py on Client2
+#10 Run client.py on Client2